Swedish business fear return to high-tax past as elections near

 "On September 14, we intend to win the elections and abolish private sector profits within welfare," the letter from Left Party head Jonas Sjostedt said.
 A brief guide to turning businesses into non-profits followed.

-The issue tops the agenda for the Left Party, the former communists, whose support looks necessary for any centre-left government.
+The issue tops the agenda for the Left Party, the former communists, whose support looks necessary for any center-left government.
+[ID:nL4N0JK326]

 "What we are most worried about is that these rather strong left-wing populist forces will have too much say in a red-green alliance," said Catharina Tavakolinias, head of Kavat Vard, a private company running nine nursing homes.